-- Camera/camcorder (you'll want plenty of pics/video.
-Just don't leave them in your car!)
+- Camera (you’ll want plenty of pics/video.
+Just don’t leave them in your car!)

-- Bug Spray (Depending on where you'll be staying, and whether you taste good, you'll be bitten)
+- Bug Spray (Depending on where you are staying and whether you taste good, you’ll be bitten)

 - Snacks (airlines are getting cheaper and cheaper these days.)

-Hawaii is a magical place to visit.
-In the least, it leaves everyone with a sense of inspiration and serenity.
-If you want to get the most out of our islands, learn something about our unique culture, powerful history, Hawaiian legends and geographic landscapes.
-You'll appreciate it much more if you do.
+Hawaii is a magical place to visit, leaving most with a sense of inspiration and serenity.
+If you want to get the most out of our islands, learn something about our unique culture, powerful history, Hawaiian legends, and geographic landscapes.
+You’ll appreciate it much more if you do.
 Also, learn about some of the dangers and things to watch out for.
-Paradise can turn sour if you don't know what you're doing.
-Cliffs are unstable, reefs are razor sharp, roads are twisty and wet, bugs bite, waves crash, and the sun burns.
+Paradise can turn sour if you don’t know what you’re doing.
+Cliffs are unstable, reefs are razor-sharp, roads are twisty and wet, bugs bite, waves crash, and the sun burns.

 #8 Stay Updated

 Ever watch Willy Nelson play in a small bar?
-Enjoy a 5 course meal by star chefs at a pop up restaurant on a farm?
-Watch bon Jovi live from the beach followed by a firework show? have cocktails and great food while mingling with celebrities?
+Enjoy a 5-course meal by star chefs at a pop-up restaurant on a farm?
+Watch Bon Jovi live from the beach, followed by a firework show?
+Have cocktails and great food while mingling with celebrities?
 We have!
-These are some of the amazing events and shows that most visitors don't know about.
-Follow us on our social networks with Twitter, Facebook, Instagram, Foursquare and keep an eye on our growing Maui Event Calendar.
+These are some of the amazing events and shows that most visitors don’t know about.
+Follow us on our social networks on Twitter, Facebook, and Instagram, and keep an eye on our growing Maui Event Calendar.